 The BJP leaders and workers had been given responsibility to bring large number of people in the farmers meeting.
 Shah will later share the stage with CM Anandiben Patel in Ahmedabad at the inauguration of the Gujarat State Road Transport Corporation bus station in Ranip area of Ahmedabad.

-- Gujarat CM: BJP chief Amit Shah in Ahmedabad, new face likely today
+- BJP chief Amit Shah meets party leaders, workers in Gujarat

 The Surat police and intelligence branch officials are also on their toes to keep a watch on the activities of the Gujarat Khedut Samaj and Patidar Patel leaders or Tiger Bhilistan Party.
 Strict security arrangements have been made on the route to Kadodara.
 The local police and intelligence branch officials have been given the task to get information on the people behind probable protest and its location.